 Online maps and mapping services are exempt from meeting the accessibility regulations.
 However, we will consider the use of maps on the site and work with our software supplier to provide information in an accessible digital manner.

 Third party content

+Content provided by information providers updating their own records may not be fully accessible.
 Some of our forms incorporate external referrals and are produced by external suppliers.
 Although these are not under direct control of Suffolk County Council, and therefore not within the scope of these accessibility regulations, we are working with our external suppliers to provide more accessible referral forms where possible.

 What we’re doing to improve accessibility